 If you’re using computer speakers that have an 1/8” TRS socket for an input, you’ll need a “2x RCA male to stereo 1/8″ TRS male” cable.
 If your computer speakers are the cheap type with only a headphone jack on them that’s meant to be plugged in to a computer headphones socket, you’ll need an 1/8” TRS female to 2x RCA male lead.
 Buy one longer than you think you’ll need.
 You can probably nick one from your Dad’s old stereo in the garage anyway.

 DJ Techtools’ Chroma Cables are awesome and durable, plus they come in different colours and lengths.

 Laptops ideally need raising from their “sitting position” at the table you’ll no doubt be setting your gear up on, so a laptop stand is pretty much an essential – especially if your eyes struggle at all reading your computer screen.

-We are particular fans of the Crane Stand shown here or the Magma Traveler, but whatever you go for, look for one with a range of adjustments.
+We are particular fans of the Magma Traveler, but whatever you go for, look for one with a range of adjustments.
 Note that they are often invaluable in DJ booths too, because you can raise your laptop above the existing equipment.

 5. Portable speaker

 While your “studio” or “main” speakers will be great for practising at home, you’re often going to want to listen to your DJ sets, your streaming service, or even do a bit of DJing with your controller (especially if you choose a small one, or DJ from some iOS software) away from those speakers.